Volume 70, Number 3, May 2005

 Van der Waals forces are analyzed in a Density Functional Theory, using a “local orbital occupancy” formulation and second-order perturbation theory.
 In this approach, the exchange-correlation energy as well as the van der Waals forces are written as a function of the orbital occupation numbers.
 We present a detailed discussion of the - case and calculate the Density Functional-van der Waals energy of the system.
 Our analysis also suggests an alternative approach for including van der Waals forces in the local-orbital DFT formulation, namely, to introduce an effective hopping interaction between the orbitals of both atoms.
 Our results for the and dimers show the validity and the accuracy of our proposed DFT-van der Waals approach.

-71.15.Mb – Density functional theory, local density approximation, gradient and other corrections / 34.20.Gj – Intermolecular and atom-molecule potentials and forces / 71.15.Nc – Total energy and cohesive energy calculations
+PACS: 71.15.Mb – Density functional theory, local density approximation, gradient and other corrections / 34.20.Gj – Intermolecular and atom-molecule potentials and forces / 71.15.Nc – Total energy and cohesive energy calculations

-© EDP Sciences 2005
+© EDP Sciences, 2005

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.